GuilhermeAlbert/uai/README.md

 ## Overview

 UaiCoin is a simple ERC-20 token smart contract developed in Solidity.
-It represents the basic structure of a cryptocurrency token and includes essential functionalities such as token transfer and balance tracking.
+It represents the basic structure of a cryptocurrency token and includes essential functionalities such as token transfers, approvals, and balance tracking.

 ## Features